takuto-okuno-riken/mtess/README.md

 ##
 <b>Demo 4</b><br>
 This demo shows creation of a data generating model (GSDGM) from sample rs-fMRI time-series data (132 ROIs).
-Then MTESS is calculated among the group of original time-series data and group surrogate data.<br>
+Then MTESS is calculated amongst the group of original time-series data and group surrogate data.<br>
 (Caution: MTESS calculation will take a time.)
 ~~~
 >> gsdgm -v --lag 1 --surrnum 2 --showsig --showras data/demo-fmri-132x1190s.mat